mstksg/inCode/copy/entries/huffman-3.md

 Cool, we compressed it to 58% of the original file size.
 Not bad!
 Using `gzip` with default settings gives a compression of 39%, so it's not the best, but it's something.
-If we take out the encoding part of the script, we can see that the dictionary itself only takes 259 bytes (which is negligible) --- so 58% is pretty much the asymptotic compression rate.
+If we take out the encoding part of the script, we can see that the metadata (the length and the dictionary) itself only takes 259 bytes (which is negligible) --- so 58% is pretty much the asymptotic compression rate.

-At this point it's not as snappy (performance wise) as we'd like; a compressing a 3.1M file is not "super slow" (it takes seven seconds on my computer), but you probably won't be compressing a gigabyte.
+At this point it's not as snappy (performance wise) as we'd like; a compressing a 3.1M file is not "super slow" (it takes about seven seconds on my computer), but you probably won't be compressing a gigabyte.
 We'll look into performance in a later post!

 Decoding
 --------